-Although it is not specifically a Quito dish (the ingredients, mainly fish and seafood come from the coast) in Quito you find excellent versions of a phenomenal ceviche.
+It is not specifically a Quito dish because the ingredients, mainly fish and seafood, come from the coast, but most definitely in Quito you find excellent ceviche.
 Shrimp, fish, crab or “concha” (a mollusc).
-Our favorite spot: Zavalita Restaurant (Martínez Mera and Portugal streets).
+Our favorite spot: Zavalita Restaurant (Martínez Mera and Portugal streets). .

 Drink made with naranjilla, cinnamon and an artisan liqueur made from sugar cane (Puntas), the canelazo is drunk a lot during the festivities of the city (the first week of December), either on the street or in the chivas.

 The wind one – with a dough of flour and filled with cheese.
 After fried, the cheese melts into the dough, so it looks like it´s only air/wind inside.

 The morocho one – a delicious dough made from a kind of fried corn, with its typical filling of meat, rice and peas.

 The mejido one with a dough of wheat flour with a sweet and sour filling of cheese, raisins and sugar.

 The verde onewhich comes from the gastronomy of the coast, with a dough made from mashed green (verde) plantain and different fillings: cheese, shrimp or meat.